 The Livermore Amador Valley Transit Authority provides local public transit services to the cities of Dublin, Livermore, and Pleasanton and to the adjacent unincorporated areas of Alameda County.
-The service area covers approximately 40 square miles and has approximately 236,300 residents.
+The service area covers approximately 40 square miles and has approximately 237,041 residents.
 The service area is divided into two sub-areas: Pleasanton/Dublin and Livermore.

-The Authority provides the following transportation services: Fixed Route (Wheels) Service, Bus Rapid Transit (Rapid) Service, Demand Responsive Paratransit Service (Dial-A-Ride) to senior and disabled persons and on-demand services in the City of Dublin through a partnership with Transportation Network Companies (TNC).
+The Authority provides the following transportation services: Fixed Route (Wheels) Service, Bus Rapid Transit (Rapid) Service, Demand Responsive Paratransit Service (Dial-A-Ride) to senior and disabled persons and on-demand services throughout the service area through a partnership with Transportation Network Companies (TNC).